0Calories/capital-one-code-app/README.md

 # capital-one-code-analyzer

-A GitHub app that analyzes code to read things like number of lines, comments, and TODOs.
+A GitHub app that analyzes code to read things like number of lines, comments, and TODOs for all files when a Pull Request is made.
 Made for the CapitalOne technical assessment

+## Notes
+Unfortunately, the GitHub API doesn't seem to allow a way to read code as soon as it is checked in, but it can read code when a Pull Request is made.
+Due to this, I designed the app so that it will comment analysis results on individual files in the form of a review on PRs.

 ## How to test